 - There are different withdrawal conditions with each account.
 One should check and opt for the account that meets with its required condition.

 - Also, the rate of interest offered may vary from one bank to another.
 One should choose the same according to its requirement.

-This are useful in case of the money which a person might require in the relatively near future.
+This is useful in case of the money which a person might require in the relatively near future.
 Deposit in these accounts provides a good rate of return along with ensuring the safety of the funds.
-These accounts are mainly useful for expenses such as funds required in case of the emergency, funds required for the education and funds required for the quarterly tax payments, etc.
+These accounts are mainly useful for expenses such as funds required in case of an emergency, funds required for education and funds required for the quarterly tax payments, etc.

 Difference between Money Market Account and Savings Account

-Some of the difference between money market account and savings account are:
+Some of the differences between a money market account and a savings account are:

-- This offers high rate of interest when compared with the savings account
+- This offers a high rate of interest when compared with the savings account

-- In case of the savings account one cannot typically write the checks whereas in case of the Money market accounts facility of writing the checks is available.
+- In the case of the savings account, one cannot typically write the checks whereas in the case of the Money market accounts facility of writing the checks is available.